canesche/challenge_problems/README.md

 Any problems resolved by me of URI.
+Don't copy try to resolve first, before see solution.